tiagodeluna/markdown-processor/README.md

-# markdown-processor
+# Markdown Processor
-A simple Javascript Markdown processor
+A simple Javascript processor that converts text with Markdown syntax into HTML content